| By Ryan Allis The goal of all marketing

 on immediate sales and long-term relationship strength

+than traditional advertising.
 When done correctly, email

 marketing can be an extremely powerful and effective